dlepaux/mithril-isomorphic-kitstarter/README.md

 - Testing dynamic routes for show resources
 - Testing dynamic routes for show pages
+- SPA optimize for only one request per load
 - Add jQuery
+- Fb-Flo server preconfigured

 ## <a name="thanks"></a> Thanks